Multicultural Literature & Composition

 This is a great class for students who think they don't like English classes, and/or students who are up for learning a variety of college and life skills in addition to traditional writing and reading.
 ML is an active class that takes place in an encouraging environment.
 The skills of literary analysis, writing, and speech are taught simultaneously since much of the structure and style of oral and written communication are complementary.

-Units of literature focus on short stories, poetry, visual media, and plays.
-Students are taught the rhetorical framework of fiction and nonfiction, investigating literary analysis skills one can build on for future college/AP classwork if desired.
-Optional, extra-credit summer reading contributes to literature requirements and may cover August classwork if parents desire to start the course before Labor Day.
+Units of literature focus on short stories, poetry, drama, visual media, teacher handouts, and internet resources.
+Students investigate literary analysis skills one can build on for future college/AP classwork if desired.
+Optional, extra-credit summer reading contributes to literature requirements if parents desire to start the course before school starts.
+This reading can continue throughout the year as extra credit, up to three books per semester, and could turn into "Honors" being added to the course name.

 Optional reading can add extra credit and/or honors credit.
 See list and plan at MargaretShuman.com.